The hotel where Ted Bundy murdered Lynette Culver

 Consequently, his first day ended in failure, and he eventually decided to return to the Holiday Inn empty-handed.

-The next day, on May 6th, 1975, Bundy parked his Volkswagen Bug outside of the Alameda Junior High School on McKinley Avenue.
+The next day, on May 6th, 1975, Bundy parked his Volkswagen Bug outside of Alameda Junior High School on McKinley Avenue.
 After seeing Culver walking along by herself, he decided to approach the young girl and strike up a conversation.

 At that point, he somehow managed to lure her back to his vehicle.